Going plastic free means you need to know so much more about the basic stuff that you use, what it is, where is it from and even some chemistry – urk!

 Methane is a short-lived climate pollutant with significant climate warming potential.
 Methane gas, or biogas, is released when organic material ...Read More

 Incineration is to dispose of waste materials by burning them.
 The end results are heat, ash and gases.
-High-temperature waste ...Read More
+High-temperature waste treatment systems ...Read More

 In this post you cad read about Soils (Dirt) Alkaline Acid Cleaning Dirt, stains and even rusts are all known ...Read More